konradgj/arclog/README.md

 `arclog` is a small command-line tool for managing arcdps combat logs and uploading them to [dps.report](https://dps.report).

-It provides a local SQLite-backed database of found logs, a watcher to monitor your log directory, and an uploader that posts logs to dps.report while handling rate limits and retry/state tracking.
+It provides a local SQLite database tracking logs, a watcher to monitor for new logs, and an uploader that posts logs to dps.report.

 ## Features

 - Store and query logs in a local DB.
   - Add files or directories of logs to the DB.
 - Watch a log directory and automatically add & upload new logs.
 - Upload pending logs to dps.report with per-file status tracking.
 - List uploads by various filters.

 ## Quick install (from source)

-This project is written in Go.
 You can build it locally with the Go toolchain.

 1. Clone the repository: